-The 2022 Annual Campus Safety and Fire Report (ASR) includes safety and fire information for the University of Nebraska Omaha and the University of Nebraska Medical Center, including crime & fire statistics for the 2021 calendar year, and the information required by the Drug-Free Schools and Communities Act of 1989.
+The 2023 Annual Campus Safety and Fire Report (ASR) includes safety and fire information for the University of Nebraska Omaha, including crime & fire statistics for the 2022 calendar year, and the information required by the Drug-Free Schools and Communities Act of 1989.
 All data is submitted to the U.S. Department of Education according to law.